There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 These ideas will keep you from wondering how to play with dogs in your yard and provide all kinds of fun for your fur family!

 Play Chase With Your Dog

-Chase is always a fun, simple game while hanging your backyard!
+Playing chase is always a fun, simple game to play with dogs in your backyard!
 It’s so easy to just run around and chase each other.

-Roxy usually starts the game by grabbing her favorite Kong Jumbler ball, then I’ll run after her and she’ll try her best to keep away.
+Roxy usually starts the game by grabbing her favorite Kong Jumbler ball, then I’ll run after her and she’ll play keep-away.
 Rico joins in by going the opposite direction from me and we try to catch her.
-They have a blast!

-Set Up An Agility Course
+Set Up An Agility Course For Your Dog